logicmagix/XTide86/README.md

 - ``Anaconda3`` with ``IPython`` (preferred, but may work with base ``IPython``)
 - ``bash``
 - Works on ARM.
 Tested on a Raspberry Pi5 and nvim 0.9.5 had to be built from source.
 Check your distro and dependencies on ARM.

-## Warning

-If you're running tide42 inside a tmux or custom terminal session, you might run into issues when trying to save root-owned files from within Neovim:
-Using commands like :w !sudo tee % in NeoVim may silently fail to prompt for a password and kick you out after 3 attempts.

-Solutions:
-Use a GUI editor instead within a tide42 terminal buffer to avoid leaving your session: ex. sudoedit /etc/systemd/system/...
-Launch a root nvim in a nested terminal within tide42: ex. sudo nvim /etc/systemd/system/...

 ## Installation